 We fund all of our MFA students at the same level during their time in our program.
 Students do not have to re-compete for funding during their years at UVA.
 Like awards and fellowships at most universities, our offer of fellowship and teaching support is contingent on your satisfactory academic performance and compliance with all applicable university, school, and departmental policies, including but not limited to those governing student conduct, academics, and the UVA Honor System.

-During your second year, you may apply for one more year of teaching support.
+At the beginning of your second year, you will declare whether you intend to stay for a third year or graduate the following May on an accelerated schedule.
 Approval for a third year of teaching will depend on performance in the MFA program, teaching evaluations and a demonstrated commitment to teaching, and, of course, adequate progress on your thesis project.
 For this third year we offer the standard teaching assistantship package, which provides a total wage income of $20,000 for the academic year (teaching wages for two classes each term), as well as full funding of your tuition, enrollment fees, and the health insurance premium for single-person coverage through the university.
 Students enrolled in third years can continue taking graduate-level coursework at the University of Virginia, though they do not enroll in our workshops.
 Students in a third year typically teach one section of a 2000-level creative writing course and three ENWR 1510 sections (Writing and Critical Inquiry) over the academic year.